-(A super gooey sweet roll on my plate = a happy me!)
+(Reese’s Stuffed Sweet Rolls on my plate = a happy me!)

 There are options to making the sweet roll dough.
-If you have a stand mixer, I would reccomend using that to knead your dough.
+If you have a stand mixer, I would recommend using that to knead your dough.
 If you have a bread machine, that works good too, since you can use the dough setting and be hands off while it does it’s thing.
 If you have neither, you can make it by hand, but you’ll need to knead the dough for a good 5 to 7 minutes.

 So join me in peanut butter heaven and make these sweet rolls right now!
 You can’t say no to that ooey gooey goodness, can you?